 Primary and Secondary Infertility

 Oftentimes, the only symptom of primary infertility is simply not getting pregnant.
 If couples keep trying, some may eventually conceive, whether or not they seek treatment.
-However, treatment can make the process of starting a family happens more quickly.
+However, treatment can make the process of starting a family happen more quickly.
 It can also address issues that will benefit your gynecological and general health.

 The causes of infertility are split between the male and the female.
 In other words, it isn’t always the woman’s physiology at the source of the problem, as some people think.
 For the purposes of this article, we will focus on the female causes because our OBGYN team works with women every day to help diagnose infertility issues and other women’s reproductive issues, among other things.
 Keep in mind that male infertility can be involved.

 The fact is that infertility symptoms do not always show up until you try to get pregnant.
 Early risk factors for future infertility include irregular and infrequent periods.
-A history of the pelvic inflammatory disease can lead to infertility.
+A history of pelvic inflammatory disease can lead to infertility.
 Endometriosis can also make it difficult to conceive.

 Irregular & Infrequent Periods